 By taking a risk-based approach to comprehensive vulnerability analysis, Predictive prioritization determines the likelihood an attacker could leverage a weakness against your organization.

-Unlike the Common Vulnerability Scoring System (CVSS) traditionally used in legacy vulnerability management—which rates more than 60% of vulnerabilities as critical or high—Predictive Prioritization assigns each vulnerability a Vulnerability Priority Rating (VPR) and an Asset Criticality Rating (ACR) to help determine prioritization for remediation.
+Unlike the Common Vulnerability Scoring System (CVSS) traditionally used in legacy vulnerability management — which rates more than 60% of vulnerabilities as critical or high — Predictive Prioritization assigns each vulnerability a Vulnerability Priority Rating (VPR) and an Asset Criticality Rating (ACR) to determine prioritization for remediation.

 CVSS, VPR, and ACR are discussed in more detail below.